Addressing Doctrine of Prosecution History Estoppel in Secondary Infringement Analysis

 Prosecution history estoppel has a great influence on the patent claim and in secondary infringement analysis.
 The infringers who are accused can use prosecution history estoppel to argue against the patent holder's attempt to broaden the scope of the claims to include new products and/or technologies that were not disused during the prosecution phase.
 For those who involved in secondary infringement disputes whether as accused infringers or patent holders it is crucial to understand the potential impact of prosecution history estoppel and incorporate this awareness into litigation strategy.

-Do You Know Effective Methods for Assessing Patent Infringement with Prior Art?
+- Effective Methods for Assessing Patent Infringement with Prior Art

 Solutions Driving Innovation & Intelligence